The MSR-Video to Text Dataset with Clean Annotations: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he} goal of the video captioning task is to summarize the content of a video clip by a single sentence, which is an extension of image captioning task \cite{cho2014learning, rennie2017self, yu2018topic, anderson2018bottom}.
-To accomplish this task, one must use both computer vision (CV) techniques and natural language processing (NLP) techniques.
-A benchmark dataset, called MSR-Video to Text 1.0 (MSR-VTT v1)\cite{Xu_2016_CVPR}, was released in 2016.
+The goal of video captioning is to summarize the content of a video clip by a single sentence, which is an extension of image captioning \citep{cho2014learning, rennie2017self, yu2018topic, anderson2018bottom}.
+To accomplish it, one must use both computer vision (CV) techniques and natural language processing (NLP) techniques.
+A benchmark dataset, called MSR-Video to Text 1.0 (MSR-VTT v1)\citep{Xu_2016_CVPR}, was released in 2016.
 It contains 10,000 video clips and each clip is described by 20 captions, which are supposed to be different, given by human annotators.
-The dataset has become popular in the field of video captioning.
-Until February 8th, 2021, that work \cite{Xu_2016_CVPR} has been cited by 501 times according to Google scholar.
+The dataset has become popular in the field of both video captioning and retrieval.
+Until March 31st, 2022, that work \citep{Xu_2016_CVPR} has been cited by 793 times according to Google scholar.

 However, with a quick look, one can find many duplicate annotations, spelling mistakes and syntax errors in the annotations (Figs. \ref{fig:repeatedMSRVTT}, \ref{fig:defectsMSRVTT}).
 It is unknown how many mistakes there are exactly in the dataset and whether/how these mistakes would influence the performance of the video captioning models.